 The impact of the coronavirus may have affected your suppliers and customers in equal measure, and some business interruptions are entirely unavoidable.
 However, by taking measured actions on the appearance of these issues, you should lessen the impact.

 “Whether it’s medical goods, auto parts, household products, hi-tech goods, apparel, or others, China plays a very critical role in the global supply chain.
-Large or small, companies would find it challenging to locate alternative suppliers in this unordinary disruption,” says Randy Chan.
+Large or small, companies would find it challenging to locate alternative suppliers in this unordinary disruption,” says Patrick Ogwu.
 “However, despite quarantines, travel bans and what have you, companies will need to find new normality to minimise the impact on their global supply chains.”

 The coronavirus, much like SARS in 2003, will impact businesses around the world and supply chains are unfortunately some of the most affected.
 However, with a proactive approach to meeting obstacles and building contingencies to overcome them, you can protect yourself during this time of uncertainty.
 Labour, transport and provisions will be limited, and the effect will last longer than the virus.
 However, by ensuring the relevant action is taken at the earliest opportunity, you will be able to restore yourself to standard operation procedures in ample time.
 In addition to the steps required to protect your business operations, your employees must also be considered.
 While working remotely, you must ensure they are well supported and are kept regularly updated with any business changes.
 Once you find yourself in a position to bring staff back to their regular workplaces, ensure the integration back into their previous roles is monitored and, again, supported.